aionnetwork/aion-docs/interface/staking-interface-integration.md

 ### Get Total Stake

+Returns array that has two elements:
-Returns the total stake of a pool
+ 1. the total stake of the pool
+ 2. the stake that was transferred but has not been finalized yet.

 ```java
 /**